somedebi/someDebi/README.md

 ## Hi!
+My name is Deborah Feitosa.
+How about you? 😀
-I'm Deborah Feitosa and I'm changing my career path and I'm a curious and single-minded person! 😀
+   I'm changing my career path and I'm a curious and single-minded person!
    🎓 I'm a translation student at the University of Lisbon.
    ✏️ My pronouns are she/her.